blaineprickett/blaineprickett/README.md

 <h1>Hello!</h1>
 ---
-- 👋 Hi, I’m @blaineprickett
+<h2> 👋 Hi, I’m @blaineprickett</h2>
-- 👀 I’m interested in software development and automating everything
+- 👀 I’m interested in software development and automating everything <br>
-- 🌱 I’m currently learning my way around python, JavaScript, and C#.
+- 🌱 I’m currently learning my way around python, JavaScript, and C#. <br>
-- 💞️ I’m looking to learn and connect
+- 💞️ I’m looking to learn and connect <br>
-- 📫 How to reach me: http://BlainePrickett.com
+- 📫 How to reach me: http://BlainePrickett.com <br>

 <!---
 blaineprickett/blaineprickett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.